benabus/symbaroum/markdown/core_player_guide.md

 Before you create your character it might be a good idea to ask the Game Master about the upcoming adventure or the campaign: what kind of character would be appropriate to play?
 You should also talk with the other players in the group.
 What are they playing and in what way can the characters complement each other?

 #### THE CHARACTER'S GOAL

 Establish at least one distinct goal for your character -something that he or she wants to achieve, defend or avoid.
 The goal(s) will change over time as the character evolves but there should always be at least one clear goal that helps in propelling the game forward.

 As a guideline, it can be said that some goals are inappropriate for characters and gaming groups.
 Goals that are an inevitable effect of playing and therefore lack dramatic potential fall into this category -for instance, "to get better equipment", "to get more money", "to gain more Experience" and "to have more and better abilities".
 You will find examples of more suitable goals in the box The Character's Goal.

+> ##### The Character's Goal
+>
+> - Restore your family's honor
+> - Become the leader of a guild, chapter or an organization
+> - Become the acknowledged master of a particular area of expertise
+> - Take revenge on a person or a creature
+> - Save a person from captivity
+> - Find a missing person
+> - Lift a curse that has fallen on the character or someone else
+> - Retrieve a lost heirloom or weapon

 #### THE GROUP'S GOAL

 It is good for the group to share a common goal besides the characters' personal ones.
 Discuss with the other players what your group would like to accomplish, in the short or the long run.
 Grander goals will probably be more constant over time, while lesser ones may come to change and be replaced as the game moves forward.

+> ##### The Group's Goal
+>
+>- Lead a large group of people to safety
+>- Establish an organization together
+>- Establish a base for the group
+>- Obtain more land, ships or wagons
+>- Gain control of a specific location
+>- Overthrow a leader
+>- Become a force to be reckoned with in a specific location or in a particular area of expertise
+>- Remove a serious and known threat towards the group
+>- Lift a curse
+>- Form an alliance with another faction in the area
+>- Mediate peace between two fighting parties
+>- Fulfill a prophecy
+>- Find a legendary artifact or site

 #### BRING THE CHARACTER TO LIFE